daftspunk/pond/README.md

 The application still should be refreshed manually in NW.js window when needed.
 This can be done in NW.js console using the command: `nw.Window.get().reload()`.
 To open the console use normal Chrome development tools hot keys.

+Note about `keytar` module: sometimes application does not start properly if it's refreshed with `cmd+r`.
+Restart it with "Simulate browser restart".

 ### Compiling LESS

 LESS is compiled automatically when `watch` command runs.
 If there was a compilation error (file not found, missing semicolon, etc.) it might be needed to save `theme.less` or any `.vue` file to reanimate the compiler.